aaronmsimon/unity-kings-of-the-beach/README.md

 - don't actually need all these variables (events, too?) as Scriptable Objects

 ### Note to Self
-4. spike tweaks for player
-* might need to make this easier/more forgiving (higher collider and/or longer window)
 5. adjust spike speed based on timing accuracy (perfect height)
 6. UI: use [Game UI Database](https://www.gameuidatabase.com/)
 8. should there be different controls for serving? using "bump" to interact